 Make a list of the people who bring out the best in you.
 These people should be your main focus.
 Send them a little thank you message.
 Meet up with them to fuel your ‘positive connections’ tank.

 Get better at saying NO. Saying no to someone else is saying YES to yourself.
-We have an entire module dedicated to learning how to say ‘no’ in the From Clutter To Calm program.
+We have an entire module dedicated to learning how to say ‘no’ in the From Clutter To Calm course.

 How much social life do you really need in a week?
 How much is enough to fill your cup?
 And how much is too much and leaves you with 0 me-time?
 Only you get to decide how much of your time and energy you want/need to invest in this area of your life.